haiku/haiku/docs/develop/file_systems/node_monitoring.rst

    systems; a file system must be able to retrieve a node by ID only - it might not be feasible to find out about the parent directory for many file systems.
 #.
-Although it could potentially safe node monitors, it might cause the
+Although it could potentially save node monitors, it might cause the
    kernel to send out a lot more messages to the application than it needs.
 With the restriction the kernel imposes to the number of watched nodes for a team, the application's designer might try to be